 You may hear the binaural beats as a faint humming or pulsing behind the sound of running water.
 You do not need to actively listen to this, nor do you need to be able to clearly hear the tones.
 Just set the volume of the audio to a comfortable level.

 Typically 7-8 minutes is needed for the brain to tune-in to binaural beats, so listening times shorter than this are unlikely to create any effect.
 Use this time to settle down and relax, focusing on your breath or following a simple relaxation routine.

 This audio has been custom-made for deep meditation and should not be used while undertaking activity.
 Stereo headphones are required.

-Brainwave entrainment to alert and deeply silent states of awareness at the same time.
+Brainwave entrainment audio to create alert and deeply silent states of awareness at the same time.

-The background sound on Zen Meditation is Relaxing Mountain Stream by Björn Lynne, licensed by Shockwave sound.
+The background sound on Zen Meditation is Relaxing Mountain Stream by Björn Lynne, licensed from Shockwave sound.

 The pink noise created by falling water helps block out distracting noise and increases the effectiveness of the binaural beats.